 Skin cancer is a greater risk due to the immunosuppressive medications.
 Patients are encouraged to use safety precautions in the sun.
-Limiting sun exposure, wearing protective clothing and applying sun block (SPF 30 or greater) are encouraged.
-In addition, yearly skin evaluation by a dermatologist for moles, spots and lesions is recommended.
+Limiting sun exposure and the use of a hat and sun block (SPF 30 or greater) are encouraged.
+In addition, routine skin observation for foreign moles, spots and lesions is advised.